Some people wonder how you can teach your kids about other cultures regardless of where you live.

 These events can provide diverse learning opportunities.
 Places of worship are often a good place to start as the events are usually free to enter.

-They might be a little hesitant at first as they don’t know what’s going to happen, but it’s just like tasting food.
+They might be a little hesitant at first as they don’t know what will happen, but it’s just like tasting food.
 If you’ve never tried it, you don’t know what it’s like, right?

 Eating is Part of a Culture Too

 Don’t forget that one of the most important parts of a culture is the food.
-Of course, there are tons of rituals which other cultures might do differently and you can learn about these.
+Of course, there are tons of rituals that other cultures might do differently, and you can learn about these.